Omid-Ettehadi/Hack-Slash-BangBang/README.md

 1. Chose a Character -> 2.
 Click to start ->
 3. Ready to shake -> 4.
 The result of Shake.

+V 2.0 :
+Simpler version, included no dynamic switching of Human and Zombies in the interface.
+The two versions are identical in how they run, but the graphics and sound effects are different.
+Version 2.0 allows the users to keep shaking the device to bring up the next random card,  whereas in the advanced version you have to reload the page to start a new game.

 Resources:
 - https://p5js.org/